Click here to OPEN THE MAP in a separate window.

 CMC employs two kinds of traps to monitor mosquito populations.
 The CDC light trap uses carbon-dioxide from dry ice as bait to attract female mosquitoes seeking a blood meal from a respiring animal.
 Once attracted by the CO2, the mosquitoes are lured by a small light to a fan that pulls them into a net for collection.
 The gravid trap uses a tub of highly-organic water as bait to attract female mosquitoes that are looking for a place to lay their eggs.
 A fan placed close to the water surface forces mosquitoes that come to the water into a collection bag.

-In 2013, an average of 10 surveillance light traps monitored adult mosquito populations on a weekly basis within the Town of Windsor.
-Surveillance trapping began the week of June 1st and trapping was concluded on August 31st.
-The surveillance locations for the Town of Windsor included: Lake Osterhout (WR-02), Chesnut Street Alley (WR-05), Lee Lake (WR-06), River Ridge (WR-11), Eastman Park (WR-12), Highland Meadows Golf Course (WR-14), North Shores (WR-15), Steeplechase (WR-16), Water Valley North (WR-17), and Water Valley South (WR-18).
+In 2014, an average of 10 surveillance light traps monitored adult mosquito populations on a weekly basis within the Town of Windsor.
+Surveillance trapping began the week of June 1st and trapping was concluded on August 28th.
+The surveillance locations for the Town of Windsor included: Lake Osterhout (WR-02), Chesnut Street Alley (WR-05), Lee Lake (WR-06), River Ridge (WR-11), Eastman Park (WR-12), replaced WR-03 Kiva Circle, Highland Meadows Golf Course (WR-14), North Shores (WR-15), Steeplechase (WR-16), Water Valley North (WR-17), and Water Valley South (WR-18).

 Targeted Ultra-low Volume Adult Mosquito Control